CFS is Partnering with O.C. Johnson Elementary School for Arizona's FIRST Community School.

 This is an important funding source for those families we serve who are not eligible for Government funding under our contracts.
 Donations of gently used clothing, toys, books and school supplies are greatly appreciated by our agency and are always put to good use.
 For more information please call,

-Why Kids and Families
+Why Kids and Families come to CFS

 - Mental Health Stabilization